cristianku/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As Loss function I have tried both the Mean of Cross Entropies, and the L2_Loss ( sum of squared entropies /2 )

+I have decided in this model to have lot more of Nodes, out of the convolution I get now 3200 Nodes.

+It means longer to Train, but is should give more chance to have an higher accuracy ( also because of the Dropout, that needs more connection because if one connection path is dropped, then it can find an other way , but for this purpose More Nodes, I think, are needed)

 My final model consisted of the following layers:

 | Layer               | Operation                         | Description                                  |